 - 1/2 teaspoon ground black pepper

-- Cut brussels sprouts in half through the core and place in a medium bowl.
-Toss with 1 tablespoon olive oil, 1/2 tablespoon kosher salt, and 1/2 teaspoon black pepper.
-Roast on a baking sheet for 12-15 minutes, or until edges begin to brown and brussels sprouts are tender and no longer bitter.
+- Meanwhile, cut brussels sprouts in half through the core and place in a medium mixing bowl.
+Toss with remaining 1 tablespoon olive oil, 1/2 teaspoon salt, and remaining 1/2 teaspoon black pepper.
+Transfer to a quarter sheet baking pan and roast in the same 400 F preheated oven for 12-15 minutes, or until edges begin to brown and brussels sprouts are tender and no longer bitter.

 - While potatoes and brussels sprouts are roasting, bring a large pot of water to a boil.
-Add 2 tablespoons of salt and drop in green beans.
-Cook for exactly 3 minutes and then place directly in an ice bath to stop cooking process.
-Drain after 5 minutes.
+Add remaining 2 teaspoons of salt and drop in green beans.
+Cook for exactly 3 minutes and then place directly in an ice bath to stop the cooking process.
+Drain in a colander after 5 minutes.

-- To make the dressing, combine extra virgin olive oil, apple cider vinegar, dijon mustard, dill, shallot, salt and pepper in a small mason jar (or any other container with a lid).
+- Make the dressing by combining extra virgin olive oil, apple cider vinegar, dijon mustard, dill, shallot, salt and pepper in a small mason jar (or any other airtight container with a lid).
 Place lid on top, seal, and shake until well combined.

-- To assemble, layer potatoes, brussels sprouts, and string beans on one large platter or in individual serving dishes.
-Top generously with salad dressing.
-Serve while warm or at room temperature.
+- To assemble, layer potatoes, brussels sprouts, and green beans on a large serving platter or in individual plates (you can serve while warm or at room temperature).
+Top generously with salad dressing and sliced almonds.